dckms/system-architecture/emacsway/it/sdlc/models/agile/agile.rst

     📝 "Grady Booch has also provided a set of guidelines for an agile architecture (which in turn imply some duties for the agile architect).
     Booch claims that all good software-intensive architectures are agile.
     What does he mean by this?
 He means that a successful architecture is resilient and loosely coupled.
-    It is composed of a core set of well-reasoned design decisions but still contains some “wiggle room” that allows modifications to be made and refactorings to be done, without ruining the original structure.
+    It is composed of a core set of well-reasoned design decisions but still contains some "wiggle room" that allows modifications to be made and refactorings to be done, without ruining the original structure.

     Booch also notes that an effective agile process will allow the architecture to grow incrementally as the system is developed and matures.
     The key to success is to have decomposability, separation of concerns, and near-independence of the parts.